 Q: How can I make sure I’m trying to clip in the right side?

-Well, I learnt this when doing my research by SPD-SL pedals are weighted so will hang down in the same way each time.
+Doing my research I learnt that SPD-SL pedals are weighted so will hang down the same way each time with the back of the spd pedals at the bottom.
 I did just look over to my bike (it’s in the bedroom next to me! haha!) and it seems to be true!

 The Best Clipless Pedals For Beginners

-The Shimano M324 Combination Pedals* are my ride or dies.
-They were the pedals I put on my hybrid bike I used for commuting, and the pedals I put on my first road bike when my hybrid got stolen.
+The Shimano M324 Combination Pedals (for two-bolt cleats) are my ride or die.
+They were the pedals I put on my hybrid bike I used for commuting, and on my first road bike when my hybrid got stolen.

-When I got my Avail (named Ava the Adventurer FYI) I decided there was no time like the present to make the transition to SPD-SL rather than solely mountain bike clipless pedals.
+When I got my first ever Liv bike – the Avail – back in 2019, I decided there was no better time to make the transition to SPD-SL for road riding.

-I purchased the Shimano PD-R550 SPD SL Road Pedals (see similar) after getting some feedback and advice in a cycling forum.
-I kinda didn’t wanna splurge on pedals but I didn’t wanna go too cheap as Ava is a beautiful bike, light, with a great specification.
+I purchased the Shimano PD-R550 SPD SL Road Pedals and matching Shimano cleats after getting some feedback and advice in a cycling forum.
+I kinda didn’t wanna splurge on pedals but I didn’t wanna go too cheap as the Liv Avail had such a great specification.

-I’ve heard on the grapevine that Speedplays are so good*!
-Apparently it’s like having Di2 (electronic gear shifting) …you don’t go back to manual!
+I haven’t tried them myself, but I’ve heard on the grapevine that the Speedplay pedal and cleat system is so good!
+Apparently it’s like having Di2 (electronic gear shifting) …you won’t want to go back to manual!

 One really good point that was made to me when chatting about the upcoming cyclocross season is that using SPD MTB was the best option as that is what most people used.
 In the case of an emergency it means you’re more likely to be able to find someone who can help you out.
 Good thinking, huh?!